The ultimate Zoho Help Desk to manage your support cases

 Zoho Desk Review – all factors weighed, including pricing

 In order to properly assess the value of Zoho Desk, even with all its features, you have to consider its cost, whether you choose to use it by itself (likely in tandem with Zoho CRM at the very least) or as part of a suite like CRM Plus or Zoho One.

-Zoho Desk comes in three edition, not including the free version.
+The application comes in three editions, not including the free version.
 Those are:

-Even the Standard edition includes many useful features, such as ticket emailing, customer happiness ratings, the ability to merge/split tickets, and the ability to add Light Agents (Zoho Desk agents with limited abilities) for just $5/agent/month.
+Even the Standard edition includes many useful features, such as ticket emailing, customer happiness ratings, the ability to merge/split tickets, and the ability to add Light Agents (Zoho Desk agents with limited abilities).

 However, Professional includes more advanced features like approvals, agent collision detection, telephony integration, and use of the Blueprint.